 Introduction

-Clean coding principles turn code that merely works into software that’s reliable, maintainable, and a pleasure for teams to own.
-This guide covers practical habits—naming, small functions, SOLID, DRY, KISS, and a safe refactoring plan—so you can write code that’s easier to read, test, and evolve.
+Clean coding turns code that merely works into software that’s reliable, maintainable, and easier for teams to own.
+This guide focuses on practical habits—intentional naming, small functions, SOLID, DRY, KISS, and a safe refactoring plan—so you can write code that’s easier to read, test, and evolve.
+We spend far more time reading existing code than writing new code1, so clarity is essential.

 Why Clean Coding Principles Matter